stellar/soroban-quest/quests/1-hello-world/README.md

 This first quest is a pretty simple one, and it comes almost directly from the Soroban examples, too!
-All we're doing here is getting our feet wet, so you won't need to worry about _writing_ any Rust contracts, or anything like that.
+All we're doing here is getting our feet wet, so you won't need to worry about _writing_ any Rust smart contracts.
 Here's what you need to know to complete this quest.

 ### Explore the Contract Code

 If you open up the [`lib.rs` file](src/lib.rs), you'll be able to see some helpful comments that briefly describe what each portion of the code is doing.

-_This contract accepts an argument and responds with a greeting containing that argument that was supplied._
+_This contract's single function accepts an argument and responds with a greeting containing that argument that was supplied._

 A more in-depth dissection of this example smart contract can be found in our [Pioneer Quest][pq-lib].